Saix17/polito-2023-ca-tamagotchi/README.md

 Then, also timers, RIT and joystick were initialized!

-Timers have different priorities to assure a correct a
+Timers have different priorities to assure a correct a time estimation.
+Or... our pet could live a little longer due delays caused by other tasks, but of course we don't want it to happen (?)